ullenius/spctag/README.md

 Hopefully doing it in Java makes it easy to convert to XML and JSON, as well as persisting it in databases using SQL.

+### Emulator Dump Tag
+The *Emulator used for dumping*-value is set by 1 byte-flag.
+In two different offset locations depending on if SPC is using binary or text-format for storing the ID666-tag.

+* Binary offset 	 `0xD1`
+* Text offset:    `0xD2`

+**SPCtag** correctly recognises tags from the following emulators:
+* ZSNES
+* Snes9x
+* ZST2SPC
+* SNEShout
+* ZSNES / W
+* Snes9xpp
+* SNESGT

+As well as:
+* Other
+* Unknown

+Which are both specified with unique values (?) somehow...

+Please see `spc_dump_codes.txt` for more technical details.

 ## Changelog
 * 0.1 - first release!
 February 2019